kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-overview.md

 KijiExpress provides a view of a Kiji table as a collection of tuples by viewing each row from the table as a tuple.
 More details will come in subsequent sections.
+KijiExpress is built on top of Twitter's [Scalding](http://github.com/twitter/scalding).
+Scalding is a powerful Scala library that can be used to process collections of data using MapReduce.

+#### Scala syntax

+KijiExpress (and Scalding) jobs are written in the Scala programming language.
+Scala is object-oriented, so while functions are called with the familiar mathematical syntax `function(object)`, there are sometimes _methods_ defined on _objects_, where the syntax of using that method on the object is `object.function()`.

+Functions can take other functions as parameters.
+Anonymous functions can be defined inline with the notation `input => computeStuff(input)`.

+When writing KijiExpress jobs, you will often use methods in your pipelines that take a first argument group in `()` parentheses that specifices a mapping from input field names to output field names.
+You can then define a function in `{}` curly braces immediately following that defines how to map from the input fields to the output fields.
+The syntax looks like this:
+`input.method ('inputfield -> 'outputfield) {x => function(x) }`

 ### Scalding Resources
 There are many resources available to learn more about the Scalding library.